-For example, lawyers can work as in-house legal counsel, for which advertised salaries can go up to around $160,000 per year according to Indeed listings.
+For example, lawyers can work as in-house legal counsel, for which advertised General Counsel salaries can far north of the $160,000 per year average for in-house lawyers, according to Indeed listings.
 This is similar to the salary range advertised on the same platform for attorney roles.

 Attorney vs lawyer vs other legal professions